ROGR3/LepikJS/Readme.md

 If your are on Windows, then you don't even have to have it installed, cause thanks to [Pyinstaller](https://github.com/pyinstaller/pyinstaller), the code is compiled into executable.

-PS: Currently having some problems with Linux/MacOS.
-It's not working for now.

 ## License